chizhanov/EcoEngine/README.md

 ## What tasks are relevant?

-1. Camera
-2. Gestures
+1. Gestures
-3. Text rendering
+2. Text rendering
-4. Sprite animation
+3. Sprite animation